kylepls/EzSkype/README.md

 # EzSkype
-A Skype for Web compatability layer for Java
+A Skype for Web compatibility layer for Java

 ### Maven install